Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

   - Remember that Relative location (x,y,z) does **not** work!
 Use a dummy animation instead, as described below.
   - **Relative angle Yes/No:** Ostensibly this forces the "front" of the object or image to always face the user, but this depends on how "front" is defined for that object.
 If you can't see the object, or it is perpendicular to the image, try switching this setting.

-### Use animations to find the axes for a given prefab
+### 1. Use animations to find the axes for a given prefab

 The default position of a prefab is in the middle of the trigger image, at 0,0,0.
 In the example POIs of your AR-vosImage layer:
-- The monk prefab in the POI "Zen Trigger" is at the default position.
+- The monk prefab "youseiSeedPod_Bell" in the POI "Zen Trigger" is at the default position.
-- The Kini prefab in the POI "Kini in Door" was set in Unity to be at the proper location with respect to the door trigger image.
+- The "Kini" prefab in the POI "Kini in Door" was set in Unity to be at the proper location with respect to the door trigger image.
 - Using these prefabs, or ones of your own, set up tranform animations to find out which axes are which for which prefabs.
 Try all 3 axes x,y,z for both transform and rotate.
+- I like to set Length = 10, Persist = No and Repeat = Yes, so that it is easier to see and understand what is happening.
 - If you need to read up on creating animations, see **Editing aguments with the ARpoise porPOIse interface: 3. porPOIse: Layer and POI configuration quick reference** on the [Hidden Histories documentation](https://hiddenhistoriesjtown.org/documentation) page.

 Note that in the image below: